Instant Pot Italian Chicken Orzo

-Next add in onions, garlic, orzo, tomatoes, and fresh garden herbs.
+- Next add in onions, garlic, orzo, tomatoes, and fresh garden herbs.
 Stir in water and position the chicken thighs on top.

-Then pressure cook the pasta and chicken together.
+- Then pressure cook the pasta and chicken together.

-I like to stir in fresh basil leaves at the end, so you have the deep herby undertones of the pressure cooked herbs, balanced by a pop of fresh sweetness from the raw basil.
+- I like to stir in fresh basil leaves at the end, so you have the deep herby undertones of the pressure cooked herbs, balanced by a pop of fresh sweetness from the raw basil.

 This simple meal is so satisfying, it’s sure to end up on your regular dinner rotation.